-> Even if you have limited funds, you two can find ways to save on your honeymoon and get the most bang for your buck.
-Even if it's a quiet trip up the coast or a campground adventure, you'll be together and married—and that will make it magical.
+If you have limited funds, find ways to save on your honeymoon and get the most bang for your buck.
+Whether it's a quiet trip up the coast or a campground adventure, you'll be together and married—and that will make it magical.

-> Everyone Contributes Via a Honeymoon Registry
+Everyone Contributes Via a Honeymoon Registry

 If a couple has arranged a honeymoon registry instead of, or in addition to, a traditional wedding registry, the answer to who pays for the honeymoon is actually the guests!
 A honeymoon registry allows guests to pay for activities, meals, or excursions the couple can enjoy during the honeymoon, or help fund flights or hotel stays.
 It's an ideal option for a couple who don't necessarily need housewares or other traditional wedding gifts.
 There are honeymoon registry websites that make it super simple and easy to set up the fund, including Honeyfund, Zola, Traveler's Joy, and others.

 Use the Cash and Checks You Receive as Wedding Gifts

 Another option is to pool all the money you received as wedding gifts (which can really add up!) and use that to fund your honeymoon.
 As more and more couples opt to take their honeymoon a few months or even a year after the wedding, using monetary gifts from guests to cover honeymoon costs is a great way to know exactly how much money the couple has to work with, as well as to ease the strain on their savings account after the wedding has come and gone.
 Plus, that way, you can wait until after the wedding (and wedding planning) to start honeymoon planning!